nabilridhwan/databus/README.md

-# Bus API (Work in progress)
+# Bus Data Sets
 > Singapore bus public transport data sets.

 ## All data sets available
+> All data sets can be found in `data/`
 - Bus Stops
 - Buses

-## For developers
-Do not run the scripts!!!
-This is a work in progress!
+- Bus routes (new!)

+## How to use
+1. Run `main.js`.
+2. Wait until it is done.
+3. Data will be saved according to the output on the console output.